 Following World War I, Congress recognized the need for federal control over the commemoration of American armed forces overseas.
 On March 4, 1923, President Warren Harding signed legislation that established the American Battle Monuments Commission (ABMC) and made the new agency responsible for the construction of monuments honoring the American Expeditionary Forces.
 Soon after, Congress directed ABMC to construct memorial chapels in the eight permanent military cemeteries in Europe, which were at the time maintained by the War Department.
 In 1934, President Franklin Roosevelt issued an Executive Order that shifted the responsibility for the management and maintenance of these hallowed grounds to ABMC.

-Final disposition of World War I and World War II remains was carried out under the provisions of Public Law 389, 66th Congress and Public Law 368, 80th Congress, respectively.
-These laws entitled the next of kin to select permanent interment of a family member’s remains on foreign soil in an American military cemetery designed, constructed and maintained specifically to honor in perpetuity the dead of those wars, or to repatriate the remains to the United States for interment in a national or private cemetery.
+Final dispositions of the remains of service personnel who died in World War I and World War II were carried out under the provisions of Public Law 389, 66th Congress and Public Law 368, 80th Congress, respectively.
+These laws entitled the next of kin to select permanent interment of a family member’s remains in an American military cemetery on foreign soil designed, constructed and maintained specifically to honor in perpetuity the dead of these wars.
+Alternatively, the next of kin could have the remains repatriated to the United States for interment in a national or private cemetery.

-The final disposition of remains was carried out by the War Department's American Graves Registration Service under the quartermaster general.
-From time to time, requests are received from relatives asking that the instructions of the next of kin at the time of interment be disregarded.
+The disposition of remains was carried out by the War Department's Graves Registration Service under the Quartermaster General.
+From time to time ABMC receives requests from relatives asking that the instructions of the next of kin at the time of interment be disregarded.
 Those making such requests are informed that the decision made by the next of kin at the time of interment is final.
-Often, on seeing the beauty and immaculate care of ABMC cemeteries, these same individuals tell us later that they are now pleased that the remains have been interred in these overseas shrines.
+After seeing the beauty and immaculate care of ABMC cemeteries, many of these same individuals later tell the ABMC they are pleased the remains have remained in these overseas shrines.